fireblocks/recovery/packages/recovery-utility/README.md

 It is a cross-platform [Electron](https://www.electronjs.org/) app for macOS, Windows, and Linux.
 The window UI is built with [React](https://reactjs.org/) on the [Next.js](https://nextjs.org/) framework, using [Material UI](https://mui.com/material-ui/getting-started/overview/) components.

-[Recovery Utility](../app/) includes the compiled [Key Recovery and Derivation Server](../server/) in its [contents](https://www.electron.build/configuration/contents.html#extrafiles), spawns it as a child process, and interfaces with it using HTTP requests.
+[Recovery Utility](../recovery-utility/) includes the compiled [Extended Key Recovery module](../extended-key-recovery/) in its [contents](https://www.electron.build/configuration/contents.html#extrafiles) and spawns it as a child process to restore a workspace's extended private/public keys.

 ## Build Process

-Using Turborepo, the [Key Recovery and Derivation Server](../server/) is first compiled to an executable for the development machine's architecture.
+Using Turborepo, the [Extended Key Recovery module](../extended-key-recovery/) is first compiled to an executable for the development machine's architecture.
 Then Recovery Utility's renderer process (the Next.js frontend) is transpiled to static HTML/JS/CSS.
-Finally, the renderer and server are bundled with the Electron main process into an application bundle for the development machine's architecture.
+Finally, the renderer and EKR module are bundled with the Electron main process into an application bundle for the development machine's architecture.

 Cross-compilation is not supported.
 We use GitHub Actions with a matrix job to compile Recovery Utility for each supported architecture (masOS, Windows, and Linux).